xterikatx/xterikatx/README.md

 ### Hey, blz? 👋

-- 👩‍💻 Engenheira de Software na [Conta Simples](https://contasimples.com/)
+- 👩‍💻 Front-end Mobile Engineer at Conta Simples
-- ⚙️ Eu uso diariamente: `.js`, `.tsx`, `.ts`
+- ⚙️ I use daily: `.js`, `.tsx`, `.ts`
-- ⚡️ Sou MUITO MUITO fã de Shingeki no Kyojin, Tatakae!!!
-E estou viciada em ouvir Death Metal ~ melódico também ~ 🎸
+- ⚡️ Fun fact: I am a big fan of Attack on Titan and I am listening a lot to Melodic Death Metal 🎸
-- ☕ Eu jamais recuso café!
+- ☕ You can offer me a cup of coffee and I will always accept
-- 🤪 Eu amo usar emojis totalmente aleatórios e fora de contexto.
+- 🤪 I LOVE EMOJIS
 <hr>

 ![](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=xterikatx&repo=xterikatx&countColorcountColor)